The Hitching Ring now has a new store platform to serve you better. It provides an improved shopping cart and order confirmation experience.

 Centaur Standing Bandages

 Set of 4 with free laundry bag.
-Available in 9' or 12' lengths.
+Available 12' lengths.

 Centaur Climate Control Polos